apache/doris/docs/en/administrator-guide/outfile.md

 under the License.
 -->

-# 查询结果集导出
+# Export Query Result

-本文档介绍如何使用 `SELECT INTO OUTFILE` 命令进行查询结果的导出操作。
+This document describes how to use the `SELECT INTO OUTFILE` command to export query results.

-## 语法
+## Syntax

-`SELECT INTO OUTFILE` 语句可以将查询结果导出到文件中。目前仅支持通过 Broker 进程导出到远端存储，如 HDFS，S3，BOS 上。语法如下
+The `SELECT INTO OUTFILE` statement can export the query results to a file.
+Currently, it only supports exporting to remote storage such as HDFS, S3, and BOS through the Broker process.
+The syntax is as follows:

 ```
 query_stmt